qbituniverse/plainkube.dev/pages/cloud-first-strategy-is-the-theme-of-the-day.md

 ## Final thoughts as either way you do this it'll be a game changer...

-> In either approach to `cloud adoption`, [organisational tech restructure](/undertake-organisational-tech-restructure) is probably unavoidable.
+> In either approach to `cloud adoption`, an organisational tech restructure is probably unavoidable.
 Make sure you upskill or re-deploy people to do jobs that are relevant in the new ways of delivering technology to the business.
 The shift towards [virtualisation and containers](/docker-kubernetes-and-helm) will also create brand new avenues for `tech savvy individuals` in the space of platform management - also known as [PlatformOps](/consider-platformops-for-delivering-software).

 ### [<< Previous](/invest-efforts-into-logging-and-monitoring) | [Next >>](/design-container-ready-development)